nelsonchanhk/HEMCOUNT/README.md

 ### Method 1:
 1. Download installation package HEMCOUNT.zip
 2. Extract and then run HEMCOUNT installation program
-3. Shortcut HEMCOUNT will be available on desktop after installation
+3. Shortcut to HEMCOUNT will be available on desktop after installation

 ### Method 2:
 1. Download and run standalone executable HEMCOUNT.exe